MaterSim/PyXtal/doc/Background.rst

    :scale: 100%
    :alt: Paper snowflake

-These different regions are called Wyckoff positions, and the number of copies is called the multiplicity of the Wyckoff position.
+These different regions are called Wyckoff positions, and the number of copies is called the multiplicity of the *Wyckoff position*.
 So, if an atom lies in a Wyckoff position with multiplicity greater than 1, then that Wyckoff position actually corresponds to multiple atoms.
 However, thanks to symmetry, we can refer to all of the copies (for that particular atom) as a single Wyckoff position.
 This makes describing a crystal much easier, since we no longer need to specify the exact location of most of the atoms.
 Instead, we need only list the space group, the lattice, and the location and type of one atom from each Wyckoff position.
 This is exactly how the cif file format encodes crystal data (more info below).
 Just keep in mind that in this format, a single atomic entry may correspond to multiple atoms in the unit cell.

 The largest Wyckoff position, which makes a copy for every symmetry operation, is called the general Wyckoff position, or just the general position.
 In the snowflake example, this was the large inner region of the triangle.
 In general, the general position will consist of every location which does not lie along some special symmetry axis, plane, or point.
 For this reason, the other Wyckoff positions are called the special Wyckoff positions.